MCTown/PCRC/readme.md

 ### PCRC Control

+`login-command`: A list of messages to send to the server when joined.
+Useful for servers with custom in-game login methods.
+Default: `[]`

 `file_size_limit_mb`: The limit of size of the `.tmcpr` file.
 Every time it is reached, PCRC will restart.
 Default: `2048`

 `file_buffer_size_mb`: The limit of size of file buffer.
 Every time it is reached, PCRC will flush all content in the buffer into `.tmcpr` file.
 Default: `8`